Eisenhower Matrix for Agile Teams

 PLAN THIS WEEK

-• Conduct user research for the next product epic
+• Conduct user research for upcoming epic

 DELEGATE